 Wally has a Master’s Degree in Counselling Psychology and has done clinical work for 15 years.
 Wally is e based out of Lethbridge where he lives with his wife and three children.

-For a full list of our trainers, please click the button below:
+For a full list of our faculty, please click the button below: